Less Mess, Less Stress: Successfully Share a Closet With Your SpouseBack to blog

 In a reach-in closet, you can use the towers to assign each person their own space.
 Simply divvy up the sections and adjust the shelves, rods, and drawers to share the storage.

 In a walk-in closet, you can select multiple systems.
-DIY blogger Stephanie Watkins turned her master walk-in closet into a bohemian paradise with an 8-foot system and a 10-foot system.
+DIY blogger Stephanie Watkins turned her primary walk-in closet into a bohemian paradise with an 8-foot system and a 10-foot system.
 On the left, her husband’s 8-foot system is perfect for storing his collection of button-downs and dress shirts.

 On the right, Stephanie’s slightly larger 10-foot system displays her bags and shoes with style.